 One solution is B-12 supplementation.
 But it’s not without a risk either.
 One man I know was supplementing with Vitamin B-12 because, after all, it’s a good idea to prevent deficiencies—right?
 But this man began to experience burning and tingling in his hands and feet, as well as itching skin.
 A brief internet search for something completely unrelated happened to give him the answer: He was overdosing on Vitamin B-12.
 When he stopped supplementing, his symptoms vanished.

 B-12 supplements are certainly not the answer for everyone.
 There are other ways.
 I’ve encountered several raw food aficionados who have managed to cure themselves of certain deficiencies and gain needed weight by incorporating raw eggs into their diets.
 Raw eggs bring many of the nutrients that some raw vegans seem to have hard time absorbing from raw produce.

 B12 in Raw Eggs

-Eggs might be a possible source of B-12 for you, even if eaten only occasionally.
-Here’s an option for people opposed to supplementation—just eat a raw egg every other day to be sure you’re getting your B-12.
+Eggs might be a possible source of B-12 for you.
+Here’s an option for people opposed to supplementation—just eat 1 or 2 raw egges every other day to be sure you’re getting your B-12.
 In this way, you can stay 100% raw and avoid any packaged supplements.
 But of course, if being 100% vegan is critical for you, this will not be an appropriate choice.

 But aren’t raw whole eggs yucky?
 Nonsense.
 The idea’s already familiar, even in conventional culture.
 Folks of middle age or better may recall that, at the Orange Julius stands once popular in malls, adding a raw egg to your orange juice was a popular option, offered right up there on the menu.
 And the traditional holiday treat, Egg Nog uses raw egg.
-Try what I do in the winter months when seasonal fruit is not as abundant: add a raw egg to your smoothie—you’ll find it adds no objectionable taste, and indeed adds a pleasant creaminess.
+Try what I do in the winter months when seasonal fruit is not as abundant: add a one whole raw egg to your smoothie—you’ll find it adds no objectionable taste, and indeed adds a pleasant creaminess.
 I like to add one whole egg to my favorite Banana Hemp Shake.
 This way I never have to worry about being defincient in anything!